Azure/CostManagement-To-Kusto/README.md

-# Export Azure Cost Management to ADX or Microsoft Fabric KQL DB
+# Export Azure Cost Management to Kusto
 Understanding your Azure Spend is one of the most important things you do as an Azure customer.

-Azure Cost Management is built into the platform to provide you insites.
+**Azure Cost Management** is built into the platform to provide you insites.
 But we live in a world of data looking at the Azure Cost Management data in a silo may not meet your organizations needs.
-In those situations we can solve that need by putting your Cost Management Data into an anlytical platform like Azure Data Explorer or Fabric KQL Database.
+In those situations we can solve that need by putting your Cost Management data into an anlytical platform like **Azure Data Explorer** or **Microsoft Fabric KQL Database**.
 Here we can bring in whatever data is useful and run ad-hoc queries and build visualization that ties all that information together.

-Hear we will show you how to utilize Azure Cost Management exports to setup an automated process that ingest the cost data into ADX or a Fabric KQL Datbase daily.
+In this repo, we'll show you how to utilize **Azure Cost Management** exports to setup an automated process that ingest the cost data into **ADX** or **Fabric KQL Database** daily.

 ## Architecture